 A: Yes, these are human biospecimens collected for an intramural project, where an intramural PI has part custody, and as such, are federal property.
 They need to be reported unless the collection is officially transferred to another organization.

-A: Custodianship resides with the extramural investigator(s).
-However, if biospecimens return to NIH for any analyses, such as at the Vaccine Research Center (VRC/NIAID), they become part of the NIH collection and should be counted at that time.
+A: In this scenario, custodianship resides with the extramural investigator(s).
+However, if biospecimens return to NIH for any analyses, such as at the Vaccine Research Center (VRC/NIAID), they become part of the NIH collection and should be reported at that time.

-A: These totals will be captured during next year’s reporting cycle.
+A: No, these samples will be captured during next year’s reporting cycle.

 A: Yes.
-The NIH DTM is storing and providing biospecimens for research, collected from human subjects under consent and IRB approval.
-They were transferred to you, and if they were not completely used in experiments and are still in storage by the report closing date (June 30), they must be counted.
+The NIH DTM transferred the samples to you, and if they were not completely used in experiments and are still in storage by the report closing date, they must be reported.

-- Q: I isolated purified Plasmodium specific antibodies from a patient in 1986, and use these in my research assays.
-Are these considered biospecimens?
+- Q: Should I report samples such as purified Plasmodium specific antibodies isolated from a patient in 1986 that are being used in my research assays?

 A: Yes, these antibodies were derived from a biospecimen obtained from a human subject.
 If you still maintain private identifiable information, the antibodies fall into the category of direct derivatives and should also be considered biospecimens.

-- Q: The iPSCs we have were derived from fibroblasts obtained from Coriel and ATCC.
-Do these need to be reported?
+- Q: Should I report iPSCs that were derived from fibroblasts obtained from Coriel and ATCC?

-- Q: We also have iPSCs that are from patients as part of my research under an IRB approved protocol.
-Do these need to be reported?
+- Q: Should I report iPSCs that are from patients as part of my research under an IRB approved protocol?

 A: Yes, these are considered derivatives from human tissues.

-A: Yes, if you keep them in your collection, these cells are similar to CMV or EBV transformed cells in that they are continuous cell lines.
+A: Yes, if you keep them in your collection, these cells are similar to CMV or EBV transformed cells in that they are continuous cell lines that should be reported.

-A: No. Although the virus comes from a human sample it is not 'human' material and does not need to be reported.
+A: No. Although the bacteria or virus come from a human sample they are not 'human' material and do not need to be reported.